 To apply, you must be a U.S. citizen or Permanent Resident.
 Non-U.S. citizens must submit a photocopy of their Permanent Resident Card.
 Student visas or temporary Employment Authorizations are not accepted (Applicants must be eligible for employment and must provide their Social Security Number.)

-Students in the 18-month Diagnostic Medical Sonography program must submit their applications by 3:00 pm CT on March 30, 2020.
+Students in the 18-month Diagnostic Medical Sonography program must submit their applications by March 30, 2021 3:00 pm CT.

 Applicants will be notified of their status approximately 6 weeks after the submission deadline date for their specific program of interest.